KrantiWalke/CSCI-226-Advanced-Database-Systems/README.md

 - For Feature Preprocessing: Python (Jupyter Notebook)
 - For SQL Schema and Queries (MySQL database modeling) : SQL (MySQL Workbench)
 - For Logical Schema: MySQL Workbench
-- For Visualization and analysis: Python (Jupyter Notebook) Python (Jupyter Notebook)
+- For Visualization and analysis: Python (Jupyter Notebook) and Tableau Public